vincentntang/vincentntang.com/content/posts/20230425-retiring-tampa-devs/index.md

 ## What this means for Tampa Devs

 I will always be here to support the legal and financial work necessary to run Tampa Devs.
 But 6 months from now (November 2023), I will be stepping down from all day to day operations, and providing only advisorial support instead

+We will be moving towards a nonprofit governing model long term, more details to come